-Headlines about the future of spreadsheets are written almost daily, “Say goodbye to spreadsheets”, “the spreadsheet era is over”, “goodbye spreadsheet chaos”.
+Headlines about the future of spreadsheets get written almost daily.
+“Say goodbye to spreadsheets”, “the spreadsheet era is over”, “goodbye spreadsheet chaos”.
 You get the picture.
 The people making these statements are living in a cloud.
 Spreadsheets are not going anywhere.
 There are over 750 million Excel users.
 Throw in Google Sheets and the number is over 1 billion.
 Add Apple’s Pages and you’re at a billion and one :).

 Spreadsheets drive important decisions

 Recent events around the world are forcing companies to make decisions quickly, often with little data.
 Most companies build models based on their team’s educated guesses about the future.
 Spreadsheets are built for this.
 There is no out of the box ERP, CRM, or data warehouse that can be used to model scenarios as easily as Excel.
-As situations change, assumptions in the model can be changed on a dime.
+As situations change, assumptions in the model can change on a dime.

 The future of spreadsheets is connectivity